-Mount Sunapee operates four (4) Prinoth 350 snow grooming vehicles for ski trail grooming.
+Mount Sunapee operates four (4) Prinoth Bison S snow groomers for ski trail grooming.
+They all have the new Tier 4, low emissions diesel engines.
 Each grooming vehicle is usually operated for two 8-hour shifts per night.
 The first shift grooms from 4:00pm to 12:00am, and the second shift grooms from 12:00am to 8:00am.
 A fifth Prinoth is used as a snowmaking utility vehicle.